JonathanDotCel/LessShittyLogcat/README.md

 		 Takes effect before even hitting the filtered/unfiltered buffers.
 Tranquil.

 		Pause
 		 Leave the logcat connection open, but queue up messages while you catch your breath, search StackOverflow, etc.

 		Autoscroll that works... and Scroll Lock that works!
 		 Jerk-free scrolling without scroll lock constantly re-enabling itsself.
-(Looking at you, eclipse) Smooth scrolling and perfectly steady focus on a single message, even while earlier messages are being purged.
+		 Smooth scrolling and perfectly steady focus on a single message, even while earlier messages are being purged.
-		 No wrestling to scroll through window updats
+		 And no wrestling to take control of the scroll bar.
+		 (Looking at you, eclipse)

 		Log Grouping
 		 E.g. when a thread sends 2 or more messages with the same timestamp, like Unity stack traces.